 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

-In 2017-2018, 12,869 students took at least one online class at Rutgers University - New Brunswick.
-This is a decrease from the 14,072 students who took online classes the previous year.
+In 2019-2020, 16,535 students took at least one online class at Rutgers University - New Brunswick.
+This is an increase from the 11,925 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|